ibnuda/fpmortals/manuscript/complete.md

     }
 ~~~~~~~~

-The most important thing about this `Applicative` is that it ignores the `B`
-parameters, continuing on without failing and only combining the constant values
-that it encounters.

 Yang menjadi esensi dari `Applicative` ini adalah `Applicative` tersebut
 menghiraukan parameter `B` dan melanjutkan eksekusi dengan lancar dan
 hanya mengkombinasikan nilai konstan yang ditemu.

-Going back to our example application `drone-dynamic-agents`, we should first
-refactor our `logic.scala` file to use `Applicative` instead of `Monad`.
-We
-wrote `logic.scala` before we learnt about `Applicative` and now we know better:

 Kembali ke contoh aplikasi `drone-dynamic-agents`, kita harus me-*refaktor*
 berkas `logic.scala` terlebih dahulu agar menggunakan `Applicative`.